'Passport to Your Future' wine tasting fundraiser

 Wanda Cook, often referred to as “the amazing songstress,” will present her repertoire of “the greatest memories ever made.”

-Sarah Lansky, fine wine consultant with Masciarelli Wine Co., will let guests sample wines from a selection of wines that will be offered at the party.
-Various finger foods will be supplied by local restaurants.
-Vendor items will be auctioned off and a 50/50 raffle will be held.
+Sarah Lansky, fine wine consultant with Masciarelli Wine Co., will let guests sample wines from a selection of wines that will be offered for at the party.
+Various finger foods will be supplied by local restaurants, vendor items will be auctioned off and a 50/50 raffle will be held.

-In addition to providing funds for the scholarships, the annual wine tasting is held to promote BPWEV, a nonprofit organization committed to enriching the lives of women though opportunities for individual development and growth, the release said.
+In addition to providing funds for the scholarships, the annual wine tasting is held to promote BPWEV, which is a 501©(3) nonprofit organization committed to enriching the lives of women though opportunities for individual development and growth, the release stated.

 Post a comment as